epw/consensus/consensus.md

 #### I See, Hear, and Command the Spirits
 **Aligned:** (choose one) Elemental magic, Summoning
 **Opposed:** (choose one) Man-made things, Transmutation
-(choose one) Magic that disrespects the spirit world, magic without spirits
+(choose one) Magic that disrespects the spirit world, my magic must incorporate spirits

 ### Moves